zapta/i2c_adapter/docs/index.rst

 |

 :Note:
-  The RP2040 contains weak I2C pullup resistor that are sufficient for many cases.
+  The RP2040 contains weak I2C pullup resistors that are sufficient for many cases.
 If needed, add external 3K to 10K pullup resistors on the SDA and SCL lines.

 |